gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    SCTP-AUTH {{RFC4895}} is keyed using endpoint pair shared secrets.
 In DTLS/SCTP, DTLS is used to establish these secrets.
    The endpoint pair shared secrets MUST be provided to the SCTP stack as soon as the computation is possible.
 The endpoints MUST NOT use another mechanism for establishing endpoint pair shared secrets for SCTP-AUTH.
 The endpoint pair shared secret for Shared Key Identifier zero (0) is empty and MUST be used by both endpoints when establishing the first DTLS connection.

    The initial DTLS connection will be used to establish two new endpoint pair shared secrets which MUST use shared key identifier 2 and 3.
 The endpoint pair shared secrets are derived using the TLS exporter interface using the ASCII strings "EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE" and "EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE" with no terminating NUL, no context, and length 64.

    ~~~~~~~~~~~
    TLS-Exporter("EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE", , 64)
    TLS-Exporter("EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE", , 64)
    ~~~~~~~~~~~

    Keys derived with the label "EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE" always have an even Shared Key Identifier.
 They are used by the TLS client for sending AUTH chunks and MUST NOT be used by the TLS client for receiving AUTH chunks.
 Keys derived with the label "EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE" always have an odd Shared Key Identifier.
 They are used by the TLS server for sending AUTH chunks and MUST NOT be used by the TLS server for receiving AUTH chunks.
-   These directional keys changes the behaivior of SCTP-AUTH {{RFC4895}} and requires extentions to the SCTP API defined in {{RFC6458}}.
+These directional keys changes the behaivior of SCTP-AUTH
+   {{RFC4895}} and requires extentions to the SCTP API defined in
+   {{RFC6458}}.

    When a subsequent DTLS connection is setup, two new 64-byte endpoint pair shared secrets are derived using the TLS-Exporter as defined above.
 The Shared Key Identifiers form a sequence.
 If the previous endpoint pair shared secrets used Shared Key Identifiers 2n and 2n+1, the new ones MUST use Shared Key Identifier 2n+2 and 2n+3, unless 2n = 65534, in which case the new Shared Key Identifiers are 2 and 3.

 ### DTLS 1.2 Considerations

-   Whenever a new DTLS connection is established, two 64-byte endpoint pair shared secrets are derived using the TLS-Exporter described in {{RFC5705}}.
+   Whenever a new DTLS connection is established, two 64-byte endpoint pair shared secrets are derived using the TLS-Exporter described in
+   {{RFC5705}}.

-   After sending or receiving the DTLS client Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier zero (0) to key identifiers 2 and 3 and the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.
+   After sending or receiving the DTLS client Finished message for the initial DTLS connection, the active SCTP AUTH key MUST be switched from key identifier zero (0) to key identifiers 2 and 3 and the SCTP AUTH Shared Key Identifier zero MUST NOT be used.

-   When the endpoint has sent or received a close_notify on the old DTLS connection then the endpoint SHALL remove the two SCTP-AUTH endpoint pair shared secrets derived from the old DTLS connection.
+   When the endpoint has sent or received a close_notify on the old DTLS connection then the endpoint SHALL remove the two SCTP AUTH endpoint pair shared secrets derived from the old DTLS connection.

 ### DTLS 1.3 Considerations

    Whenever a new exporter_secret can be computed, two 64-byte endpoint pair shared secrets is derived using the TLS-Exporter described in Section 7.5 of {{RFC8446}}.

-   After sending or receiving the DTLS server Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier zero (0) to key identifiers 2 and 3 and the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.
+   After sending or receiving the DTLS server Finished message for the initial DTLS connection, the active SCTP AUTH key MUST be switched from key identifier zero (0) to key identifiers 2 and 3 and the SCTP AUTH Shared Key Identifier zero MUST NOT be used.

-   When the endpoint has sent or received a close_notify in one direction on the old DTLS connection then the endpoint SHALL remove the SCTP-AUTH endpoint pair shared secret associated with that direction in the old DTLS connection.
+   When the endpoint has sent or received a close_notify in one direction on the old DTLS connection then the endpoint SHALL remove the SCTP AUTH endpoint pair shared secret associated with that direction in the old DTLS connection.

 ## Shutdown {#sec-shutdown}